World War II: Kursk--Operation Citidel (July 1943)

 The defeat in North Africa was punishing.
 This was in part because Hitler rush the Wehrmach's limited strategic reserve in a doomed effort to save Tunisia.
 Here the Luftwaffe's limited air lift capability had to be use to rush in and supply German troops at a time the position in Stalingrad was deteriorating.
 While the German deployment in Tunisia, Sicily, and Itlaly are a fraction of the Wehrmacht's strength on the Eastern Front, when combined with the need to strengthen the Atlantic Wall along the Chnnel coast, the Germans wee unable to bring the full force of their military strength to bear on the Red Army in the East.
 And it was on the Eastern Frount that World War II would be decided.

 The battle of Stalingrad is generally seen as the turning point in the Second World War.
 The German summer 1942 offendive spearedheaded by the 6th Army aimed south at the Ukraine, the Causeses, and reaching the Volga at Stalingrad.
-Here in a giant pincer movement, Marshll Zukov suounded and destroyed the 6th Army--the strongest formation in the German order of battle.
+Here in a giant pincer movement, Marshll Zukov surrounded and destroyed the 6th Army--the strongest formation in the German order of battle.
 Göring's pledge to supply the 6th Army by air proved hollow.
 The men and equipment that the Wehrmacht loss were impossible to replace.
 At the same time, the Soviets and Western Allies were steadily building their forces and equipment.
 The loss of the 6th Army tore a huge hole in the German lines.
 The Germans had to withdraw from the Caucauses and withdraw into the Ukraine.

-Stabilizing the Eastern Frint
+Stabilizing the Eastern Front (Spring 1943)

 German Summer Offensives

-Third Offensive in the East
+Third Summer Offensive in the East

-The Kursk Buldge
+The Kursk Bulge

 German Planning